From Wavefunctional Entanglement to Entangled Wavefunctional Degrees of Freedom: Introduction

-The quantum mechanical systems of choice in a majority of the above-described experiments were optical, which raised an accompanying, profound question: (Qu1) Is entanglement between modes of light equivalent to entanglement between individual particles of light? (see, for example, Refs. \cite{dalton2017quantum, dalton2017quantum2, PhysRevLett.134.080201} for a detailed discussion on the history of, and related work on this key problem.)
+The quantum mechanical systems of choice in a majority of the above-described experiments were optical, which raised an accompanying, profound question: (Qu1) Is entanglement between modes of light equivalent to entanglement between individual particles of light?
 Resolution of this quantum foundational issue also has significant implications for quantum information processing \cite{PhysRevLett.120.260502} and quantum-enhanced sensing \cite{PhysRevLett.132.190001} with highly entangled states of light.
+While Refs. \cite{dalton2017quantum, dalton2017quantum2, PhysRevLett.134.080201} comprehensively survey the relevant theoretical and experimental advancements in understanding the similarities and the differences between mode-mode entanglement and particle-particle entanglement, the remainder of this introduction offers a selection of the most illuminating and interesting aspects—of such advances—so as to motivate the importance of elucidating whether entanglement between optical photons is equivalent to entanglement between their characteristic optical field modes.